istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

     {{< text bash >}}
     $ kubectl get istio
-    {{< /text >}}

-    {{< text plain >}}
     NAME      REVISIONS   READY   IN USE   ACTIVE REVISION   STATUS    VERSION   AGE default   1           1       1        default-v1-24-3   Healthy   v1.24.3   24m
     {{< /text >}}

 **Congratulations!** You have successfully updated your Istio control plane using the revision-based upgrade strategy.

+{{< idea >}}
-**Note:** To check the latest Sail Operator version, visit our [releases](https://github.com/istio-ecosystem/sail-operator/releases) page and check the latest version available.
-Also, as the example may evolve over time, please refer to our [docs](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#example-using-the-revisionbased-strategy-and-an-istiorevisiontag) to ensure you’re using the most up-to-date version.
+To check the latest Sail Operator version, visit our [releases page](https://github.com/istio-ecosystem/sail-operator/releases).
+As this example may evolve over time, please refer to our [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#example-using-the-revisionbased-strategy-and-an-istiorevisiontag) to ensure you’re reading the most up-to-date version.
+{{< /idea >}}

 ## Conclusion